Gustavo Díaz Ordaz: Early life and education

-Díaz Ordaz Bolaños was born in San Andrés Chalchicomula (now Ciudad Serdán, Puebla), the second of four children.
+Gustavo Díaz Ordaz Bolaños was born on 12 March 1911 in San Andrés Chalchicomula (now Ciudad Serdán), Puebla.
+His family was of mixed Spanish and Indigenous ancestry.
+He had two older siblings, Ramón (born 1905) and María (born 1908), and two younger siblings, Ernesto and Guadalupe.
 In his later years his father, Ramón Díaz Ordaz Redonet, worked as an accountant.
 However, for a decade he served in the political machine of President Porfirio Díaz, becoming the jefe político and police administrator of San Andrés Chilchicomula.
 When Díaz was ousted by revolutionary forces in May 1911 at the outbreak of the Mexican Revolution, he lost his bureaucratic post in the regime change.
-Subsequently the family's financial situation was insecure, and Díaz Ordaz's father took a number of jobs and the family frequently moved.
+Subsequently, the family's financial situation was insecure, and Díaz Ordaz's father took a number of jobs and the family frequently moved.
 He claimed ancestry with conqueror-chronicler Bernal Díaz del Castillo.
 Gustavo's mother, Sabina Bolaños Cacho de Díaz Ordaz, was a school teacher, described as "stern and pious".
 Gustavo, as well as his elder brother Rámon, had a weak chin and large protruding teeth and was skinny.
 "His mother would freely say to anyone, 'But what an ugly son I have!'"
 His lack of good looks became a way to mock him when he became president of Mexico.

+The comedian Chespirito (real name Roberto Gómez Bolaños) was his first cousin once removed.

 When the family lived for a time in Oaxaca, the young Díaz Ordaz attended the Institute of Arts and Sciences, whose alumni included Benito Juárez and Porfirio Díaz.
 He was a serious student, but due to his family's financial circumstances, he could not always buy the textbooks he needed.
 At one point, the family lived as a charity case with a maternal uncle in Oaxaca, who was a Oaxaca state official.
 The family had to absent themselves when powerful visitors came to the residence.
 While Gustavo attended the institute, his elder brother Ramón taught there after studies in Spain, teaching Latin.
 A student mocked Professor Ramón Díaz Ordaz's ugliness, and Gustavo defended his brother with physical force.
 Díaz Ordaz graduated from the University of Puebla on 8 February 1937 with a law degree.
 He became a professor at the university and served as vice-rector from 1940 to 1941.